juliakoban/Tic-Tac-Toe/README.md

 ## General info
 This project is a simple console Tic Tac Toe game in C++ with an AI opponent for a human player.
-This AI considers all possible game scenarios and makes an optimal move using the Minimax Algorithm.
+This AI considers all possible game scenarios and makes the optimal move using the Minimax Algorithm.

 ![](tictactoe.gif)